MidnightArrowStudios/duf-brewery/README.md

 You can find them in the `/brews` folder.

-Right now, DUFMan is under active development, so make sure you download the latest version from the repository when trying the scripts since they may rely on bugfixes or features that don't exist in older builds.
+Right now, DUFMan is under active development.
+These scripts are for testing purposes only.
+They're liable to change, and they aren't suitable as the foundation for a full addon yet.
+Also, make sure you download the latest version from the repository when trying the scripts since they may rely on bugfixes or features that don't exist in older builds.

 # How do I install DUFMan in Blender?
 DUFMan is licensed under the MIT license, but any code that uses Blender's Python API must be licensed under the GPL.
 To avoid the GPL spreading to DUFMan's codebase, DUFMan must be installed separately from these test scripts.
 However, this process is fairly painless.